 "It is indeed sad to think that the Notre Dame and St. Mary's students need to be literally coerced into giving a small amount of their time to the welfare of others.
 Should Mardi Gras die, it will be the result of the apathy that often prevails among students in the dead of winter.
-For those of you more 'more socially included' there really 'won t be a damn thing to do around here' in February," he stated.
+For those of you more 'more socially disaster for Mardi Gras festivities included' there really 'won t be a damn thing to do around here' in February," he stated.